eyalsegev123/FlyAway/README.md

 - **Pages**:

-  - **Home**: Landing page featuring an introduction to the platform's capabilities, testimonials, and quick-start options for new visitors.
+  - **Home**: Landing page featuring an introduction to the platform's capabilities and quick-start options for new visitors.

   - **AboutUs**: Highlights the development team and project philosophy.
 Features team member cards, a mission statement, and terms of usage.

   - **PlanTrip**: Interactive interface for creating new travel plans with a multi-step form that collects user preferences including budget, duration, activities, climate preferences, and travel style.
 Implements a conversational flow to make preference collection engaging.
+Submition of the form nevigates the user to 'Reccomendation' page.

   - **Recommendation**: Displays AI-generated travel suggestions with detailed information about destinations including cost breakdowns, activity suggestions, and accommodation options.
 Features a step-by-step presentation of recommendations with the ability to refine results.
 Includes a comprehensive day-by-day schedule for the first week of travel to provide immediate planning guidance.
 Recommendations incorporate insights from user reviews to provide authentic travel suggestions.

-  - **MyTrips**: User's personal dashboard for saved trip plans with ability to view, edit, and delete trips.
+  - **MyTrips**: User's personal dashboard for passed trips with the ability to view, edit, and delete trips.
 Includes photo galleries for each trip, review capabilities, and filtering options.
 Implements a responsive grid layout.

   - **MyWishlist**: A collection of destinations and trip ideas saved by the user for future reference.
 Allows users to revisit and review the recommendations provided during their planning process.